Tarka the Otter

-Tarka the Otter: His Joyful Water-Life and Death in the Country of the Two Rivers is a 1927 novel by English writer Henry Williamson, first published by G.P.
-Putnam's Sons with an introduction by the Hon.
-Sir John Fortescue.
-It won the Hawthornden Prize in 1928, and has never been out of print since its first publication.
+Tarka the Otter: His Joyful Water Life and Death in the Country of the Two Rivers is a 1927 novel by English writer Henry Williamson, first published by G. P. Putnam's Sons with an introduction by Sir John Fortescue.
+It won the Hawthornden Prize in 1927, and has never been out of print.

-The novel describes the life of an otter, along with a detailed observation of its habitat in the country of the River Taw and River Torridge in North Devon (the "Two Rivers"); the name "Tarka" is said by Williamson to mean "Wandering as Water" (p.
+The novel describes the life of an otter, along with a detailed observation of its habitat in the country of the River Taw and River Torridge in north Devon (the "Two Rivers"); the name "Tarka" is said by Williamson to mean "Wandering as Water" (p.
 10).
-Although not written for children, the book soon became popular with young readers, and also has influenced literary figures as diverse as Ted Hughes and Rachel Carson.
+Although not written for children, the book soon became popular with young readers, and also influenced literary figures as diverse as Ted Hughes and Rachel Carson.

 Plot summary, style

 The book is separated into two main parts, "The First Year" and "The Last Year".
 It begins shortly before the birth of Tarka in an otter holt on the River Torridge, near the Rolle Canal aqueduct on the Beam estate.
-After a period learning to swim and hunt, and losing a sibling in a trap, he is separated from his mother and wanders around North Devon alone.
+After a period learning to swim and hunt, and losing a sibling in a trap, he is separated from his mother and wanders around north Devon alone.
 His first mate is an elderly otter called Greymuzzle, who is killed during Tarka's first winter, which is unusually harsh.
 In his second year, he fathers a litter of cubs with his second mate, White-tip.
-Throughout the book Williamson juxtaposes Tarka with his main enemy, the local otter hunt, and particularly the pied hound Deadlock, "the truest marking-hound in the country of the Two Rivers" (p.
+Throughout the book Williamson juxtaposes Tarka with his main enemy, the local otter hunt, and particularly the pied otterhound Deadlock, "the truest marking-hound in the country of the Two Rivers" (p.
 23).
 The book ends with a climactic nine-hour hunt of Tarka by the pack, and a confrontation between Tarka and Deadlock.
 Williamson's attitude to the hunt is somewhat ambivalent: while admiring them for their own regard for and knowledge of the otter, and despite being personally friendly with his local hunt, the violence and cruelty of some of his descriptions of hunting is clear.

 Locations featured in the book include Braunton Burrows, the clay pits at Marland, Morte Point, Hoar Oak Water and the Chains.
 The book begins and ends in the vicinity of Torrington.

 Williamson wrote with a descriptive style which some, such as Ted Hughes, have characterised as poetic: in his memorial address for Williamson, quoted by Roger Deakin in his book Waterlog, Hughes described him as "one of the truest English poets of his generation".
 His writing is also characterised by a lack of sentimentality about the animals it describes; Williamson is generally careful to avoid anthropomorphising them and rarely attempts to present any but their most basic or instinctual mental processes.